skyrmionz/agentforceChatLwc/README.md

 1. Modifying the CSS in `messengerChat.css`
 2. Updating default properties in `messengerChat.js`
+3. Modifying the HTML to place objects in `messengerChat.html`
-3. Configuring component properties in Experience Builder
+4. Configuring component properties in Experience Builder

+You can do this with the LWC on the Experience Cloud Builder:
+1. Add a Murf API Key for Voice Experience
+2. Do a "Search Mode" which mimics the help.salesforce.com Search Experience
+3. Choose your own theme color for the component
+4. Choose gradient coloring for Search Mode

 ## Looking Forward
-- Planning on adding multi-modal image text extraction capabilities with Gemini API
+- Planning on adding multi-modal image text extraction capabilities with Gemini API (Cameron Karagitz to add!)
-- Planning on adding more customization to LWC (choosing color, sizing, etc.)